This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Let us come to the second of our three issues.

 Theologically speaking, Christians who hold the first view do so because they identify Christian sacrifice exclusively with Christ’s atoning death and its redemptive effects.
 Only the death of Christ can atone for sin.
-So to define sacrifice exclusively as atonement, is to confine our own role to one of recipients in the face of an agency that is exclusively God’s in Christ.
-Those on the other side of the debate favour a broader understanding of Christian sacrifice: not just as an act of atonement (though it is that), but as a gift or return universally owed to God as the author of our being – a ‘gift of praise’, which Christ alone makes worthily and then allows us to share.
-In the first case, the sacrificial action is a transaction between Father and Son; in the second, it is an ongoing action that begins with the Father and Son, but spirals out to include ourselves.
+So, to define sacrifice exclusively as atonement, is to confine our own role in it to one of recipients in the face of an agency that is exclusively God’s in Christ.
+Proponents of the second view favour a broader understanding of Christian sacrifice: not just as an act of atonement (though it is that), but as a gift or return universally owed to God as the author of our being.
+Humans can no more offer such a gift worthily than they can atone for themselves.
+So, Christ makes the gift on our behalf, then allows us to share in His offering.
+In the first of these definitions of sacrifice (as pure act of atonement), there is a transaction between God the Father and God the Son from which we humans benefit.
+In the second, there is an ongoing action that begins with the Father and Son, but spirals out to include ourselves.

-Given the importance of the Eucharist as the means by which Christian sacrifice takes effect in our lives (in the eyes inclusivists, and at least some exclusivists), it is no surprise to find these different understandings of the Christian sacrifice reflected in our respective understandings of the Eucharist.
-Inclusivists see the offering of the Eucharistic elements as the offering of their own individual and collective lives – an offering thereby united with the one ongoing sacrifice of Christ.
-In the words of St Augustine:
+Given the importance of the Eucharist, for all inclusivists and some exclusivists, as the means by which Christian sacrifice takes effect in our lives, it is no surprise to find these different theologies of the Christian sacrifice reflected in our respective understandings of the Eucharist.
+Inclusivists see the offering of the eucharistic elements as the offering of their own individual and collective sacrifice alongside – and as part of – Christ’s offering of Himself.
+Exclusivists fall into two categories.
+There are those (i.e. Protestants) who would not see the Eucharist as a sacrifice at all; others who would see it as a sacrifice, but a sacrifice in which Christ alone is offered.
+In the words of the Anglo-Catholic, Eric Mascall:(1)

 I would not describe (the Eucharist) as an offering of bread and wine, in the strict sense of an offering made to God’. (pp.182-183)

-Evidently, important theological questions are at issue here.
-But it is mistaken to characterize these differences in purely theological terms.
+Evidently, these differences have an important theological aspect.
+But it is a mistake to characterize them in exclusively theological terms.
 For a start, the Eucharist is, of its nature, a collective action – often said to be constitutive of the church.
-So if the Eucharist really is, for some Christians, the prime means through which the fundamental event of the Christian faith communicates itself to them, but is not – or much less so – for others, this is significant at multiple levels.
-It indicates a difference in the degree to which the faith is communicated through collective, as opposed to an individual, means.
-It might also cause us to anticipate a difference in the understanding and practice of church.
+It follows that in assigning the Eucharist a relatively more central, or peripheral, role, Christians display differences in their understanding of the means through which the fundamental event of the Christian faith is communicated to them – specifically, over whether, and how far, that event is communicated through collective – as opposed to individual – means.
+This, in turn, would lead us to anticipate differences between Christians in their understanding of church and its role in Christian life.

-The Orthodox theologian, Alexander Schmemann, draws our attention to the theological significance in the Eastern church of the proskomide or prothesis.
-This is where the laity themselves contribute the wine and bread for the rite, along with their gifts of alms.
-The conveyance of these items to the sacristy constitutes a ‘preliminary’ offering that forms the indispensable first stage of the ritual that continues with the acts and words of the priest at the altar.
-This goes back to the practice of the early Church, says Schmemann, by whom it was clearly understood that the eucharistic sacrifice was offered ‘not only on behalf of all and for all’, but ‘by all’, and that ‘the real offering by each of his own gift, his own sacrifice’ was a basic condition of it.
-(Eucharist, p.107)
+For example, the Orthodox theologian, Alexander Schmemann, draws our attention to a liturgical expression of theological inclusivism in the shape of the practice of the proskomide and prothesis in the Eastern churches.(2) This is where the laity themselves contribute the wine and bread for the rite, along with their gifts of alms.
+The conveyance of these items to the sacristy constitutes a ‘preliminary’ offering, and forms an indispensable first stage of the ritual action culminating in the acts and words of the priest at the altar.
+This practice goes back to the early Church, says Schmemann, by whom it was clearly understood that the eucharistic sacrifice was offered ‘not only on behalf of all and for all’, but ‘by all’, and that ‘the real offering by each of his own gift, his own sacrifice’ was a basic condition of it. (p.107)

-Considerations relating to the socio-symbolism of giving take us to the heart of how religious institutions see themselves and their relationship to the world.
-So, it is no surprise to find that the offertory practice – and no doubt corresponding ideas of sacrificial agency – have tended to divide on an East-West basis.
-At least according to the Anglo-catholic, Gregory Dix:
+Social anthropology has shown how considerations relating to the socio-symbolism of giving take us to the heart of how religious institutions envisage themselves and their relationship to the world.
+So, it is no surprise to find that, in Christianity, diverse offertory practices – conveying diverse notions of sacrificial agency – are associated with different ecclesial traditions.
+As the Anglo-Catholic, Gregory Dix, puts it:(3)

-The difference between these two ways of receiving the people’s offerings may seem a mere question of convenience, something quite trifling; and so in itself it is.
+The difference between these two ways of receiving the people’s offerings (i.e. the presence of these practices in the East and their absence in the West) may seem a mere question of convenience, something quite trifling; and so in itself it is.
 But if any young liturgical student seeking a useful subject for research should undertake to trace the actual process of development of structural differences between the Eastern and Western rites … he will find that they all hinge upon this different development of the offertory in the two halves of Christendom.(pp.120-121)

 Exclusivist vs. inclusivist positions